haolam05/MiniSlack/README.md

 Returns all members that belonged to a workspace specifed by id

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(Must be the owner or member of the workspace)
 * Request
   * Method: GET
   * URL: /api/workspaces/:workspaceId/memberships